 We have a limited history operating as a publicly-traded partnership.
-As a publicly-traded partnership, we incur significant legal, accounting as well as rules implemented by the SEC and the NYSE, require publicly-traded entities to adopt various corporate governance practices that further increase our costs.
+As a publicly-traded partnership, we incur significant legal, accounting and other expenses that we did not incur prior to becoming public.
+In addition, the Sarbanes-Oxley Act of 2002, as well as rules implemented by the SEC and the NYSE, require publicly-traded entities to adopt various corporate governance practices that further increase our costs.
 Before we are able to make distributions to our unitholders, we must first pay or reserve cash for our expenses, including the costs of being a publicly-traded partnership.
 As a result, the amount of cash we have available for distribution to our unitholders is affected by the costs associated with being a public company.